Resources

 • Regents Teaching Excellence Award – Department/Program

-University Staff Opportunities
+University Staff Awards (UW-Wide)

 UW-Madison University Staff Recognition Awards.
 The University Staff Recognition Award is presented each year to those university staff employees who are recognized for their outstanding achievements.
 Click here for more information.